bigmlcom/bigmler/docs/index.rst

 so that the value of the ``addition`` variable would be returned as output in the execution results.

+Additionally, a script can import libraries.
+The list of libraries to be used as imports can be added to the command with the option ``--imports`` followed by a comma-separated list of library IDs.

 Once the script has been created and its inputs and outputs declared, to execute it you'll need to provide a value for each input.
 This can be done using ``--inputs``, that will also point to a JSON file where